m2049r/xmrwallet/doc/FAQ.md

 All wallet files (```testnet``` and ```mainnet```) are stored in the main ```Monerujo``` folder.
 So be careful erasing stuff.
 One of the future releases will split the wallets and move ```testnet``` wallets out of there.

-## I sent a transaction but it's not in my received transactions list!
-Don't worry.
-Received transactions which are not mined yet disappear after the wallet is saved - I blame this on the monero code.
-Wait for the block to be mined.

 ## Do you have any screenshots of what it looks like and how it works?
 No, but it looks fantastic.
 Just check it out.